10 Ways to Tell If Your Dog Is Annoyed With You

 7. You ask your dog to do a trick, and the dog does not do it.
 You punish the dog.
 Good luck getting out of this one.
 You've pretty much guaranteed your dog will never attempt the trick again.
 Always reward, never punish.
 Be the bearer of all things wonderful.
 Your dog wants to make you happy and wants to please you.
 Look at how you are training your dog — are you expecting him to do something that is way above his level or against his breed type?

-8. You force your dog to interact with people or dogs that it does not like.
+8. You force your dog to interact with people or dogs that they do not like.
 There's a reason they are feeling uncomfortable or scared.
 Even if you *know* this person or dog is just fine and nothing to be afraid of, listen to your dog.
 The more you force, the more timid your dog will become.
 Ease your dog into social interactions.

 10. The blank stare.
-This isn't because your dog is dumb - he just doesn't get what you are doing.
+This isn't because your dog is dumb.
+They just don't get what you are doing.
 What did you do this time to make your dog wonder how you've made it through natural selection?
 Think like a dog.
 For some of you, this may be easier than for others.